How to Patch a Pool with Water in it

 Pool Light

 Lighting fixtures have screws that occasionally loosen.
 Any break in a seal becomes a gap for water to escape a swimming pool.
-Check the light in your above ground pool for spaces created from loosened screws or a misfitting light cap.
+Check the light in your above-ground pool for spaces created from loosened screws or a misfitting light cap.
 The light can also separate from the pool wall.
 The final way a pool light leaks is if the cap covering the bulb cracks.
-It’s possible you will discover the best way to stop this leak is to replace the pool light.
+You may discover replacing the pool light is the best way to stop this leak.

-Regardless of the size, it’s important to address a swimming pool leak in your above ground pool as quickly as possible.
-A small leak can quickly become a large issue without repair.
+Regardless of the size, addressing a swimming pool leak in your above-ground pool is essential as quickly as possible.
+A small leak can quickly become a significant issue without repair.
 Contact Aquaman Leak Detection to repair your pool or spa tub leak.
-We service Central, FL residential and commercial swimming pools.
+We service residential and commercial swimming pools throughout Florida.

 Swimming Pool Leak Water Loss Calculator